Smart homes, smart buildings and smart cities

 BNP Paribas Real Estate offers a comprehensive range of services for the residential real estate sector including property development, transaction and consulting, property management, valuation and investment management.
 Our service offer covers all types of residential properties, including: new build or second hand, vacant or occupied, marketed individually or as a package, luxury properties and serviced accommodation for students or business travelers.

 In October 2017, Strutt & Parker and BNP Paribas Real Estate merged.
 Strutt & Parker is one of the largest and most successful property consultancies in the UK.
 Established in 1885, and now part of BNP Paribas Real Estate, the business provides advice and support on all matters relating to residential property.

-of business volume residential real estate (including France, Italy & UK)
+of sales volume in residential real estate*

 residential units managed in serviced accommodation